 Applicants must be current residents of one of the five boroughs, and must remain in New York City for the entire year of the fellowship.
 Students in degree-granting programs are not eligible to apply.
 This program supports emerging writers whose work shows promise of excellence.
 Applicants can be of any age, but must be in the early stages of their careers as fiction writers and will not have had the support needed to achieve major recognition for their work.
 We define “emerging writer” as someone who has not yet had a novel or short story collection published by either a major or independent publisher and who is also not currently under contract to a publisher for a work of fiction.
 Eligible applicants may have had stories or novel excerpts published in magazines, literary journals or online, but this is not a requirement.

-Applications are due to firstname.lastname@example.org by 11pm on January 31, 2014.The following items needed to be sent as separate attachments in your application:
+Applications must include the following items, sent as separate attachments in your application:

-A PDF or jpeg scan showing proof of residency – preferably a New York driver’s license or non-driver’s ID card.
-A PDF of a current utility bill may also be used to show residency.
-If you are a full-time resident of New York City, but do not have any of these items, please e-mail email@example.com to discuss other proof of residency that may be provided.
+- A PDF or jpeg scan showing proof of residency – preferably a New York driver’s license or non-driver’s ID card.
+A PDF of a current bill or pay stub may also be used to show residency (feel free to ink out any sensitive information).
+If you are a full-time resident of New York City, but do not have any of these items, please e-mail firstname.lastname@example.org to discuss other proof of residency that may be provided.

 Please note that we do not wish to receive application cover letters.
 Instead, in the email accompanying the above attachments, please list your mailing address and phone number.
 Please do not include any other information unless absolutely necessary, such as questions or comments relating to your eligibility or the submission process.
 All career and other professional information should be provided only in your attached one-page resume.

 The application period for the 2014 program is now closed.
 All applicants will be notified of the results in May 2014.